 [ docketing ]

 Martin O. Walker

-3The bill for the relief of Walker apparently died in the Committee of Post Offices and Post Roads.
+3The bill for the relief of Walker apparently died in the Committee on the Post Office and Post Roads.
 The bill did not become law.
 Any penalty imposed on Walker must have been remitted, however, for by 1850, he and his partner John Frink had mail contracts in Illinois that totalled $78,000 per year.
 Additional contracts in Indiana, Missouri, Iowa, Wisconsin, and Michigan totalled over $50,000.

 Statutes at Large of the United States 9 (1862); Roger A. Matile, By Trace and Trail: The Stagecoach Era in Northern Illinois, 33.